xabbu42/Master/arbeit.md

 the logic of proofs LP using explicit contraction and weakening rules, i.e. based on G1c as defined in @troelstra2000 [p.61].
 Later we will follow @pulver2010 instead and use G3lp with the structural rules absorbed.
 For now the system from figure \ref{G3lift} closely resembling the only hinted at "$LPG_0$ + Lifting Lemma Rule" system from @yu2010 is actually the most practical for our purpose.
 The reason for this is that it exactly mirrors the rules of G3s.
-Other than $LPG_0$ from
+Other than $LPG_0$ from @yu2010 and the original Gentzen style systems from
-@yu2010 and the original Gentzen style systems from @artemov2001 [p.14], it does not actually deconstruct justification terms but falls back on the Hilbert style definition of $LP$ to introduce terms already fully constructed.
+@artemov2001 [p.14], it does not deconstruct justification terms but falls back on the Hilbert style definition of $LP$ to introduce terms already fully constructed.
 I will call this system G3lift to differentiate it from the later used system G3lp.

 \begin{figure} \caption{G3lift} \label{G3lift}
 \begin{longtable}{cc}